sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 23-07-2018

+- https://www.xaprb.com/slides/how-to-monitor-your-database/ How to Monitor Your Database

 # 22-07-2018

 - https://github.com/unisonweb/unison Haskell-like programming platform, distributed-systems oriented